YanlinTong/MI-HealthyCity/coronary_heart_disease/README.md

-# Coronary Heart Disease (CHD) – Census-Tract-Level Analysis
+# Coronary Heart Disease (CHD) Prevalence Analysis and Modeling

 This folder documents our analysis of **coronary heart disease (CHD) prevalence** across Michigan cities using indicators from the MI-HealthyCity project.
 We here summarize the indicators, demographic measures, visualization, and the **piecewise spatial linear model** that quantifies associations between CHD prevalence and social/environmental determinants while adjusting for demographics.